A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: INTRODUCTION

-Another concern in regards PDBBind is that the data processing procedure is neither open-sourced nor fully automated, potentially relying on individual groups needing to introduce their own manual intervention that may lead to inconsistencies.
-Furthermore, the labor-intensive nature of the PDBBind data curation process became more problematic in 2021 when PDBBind ceased to be freely available, which limits access and hinders the development and validation of new scoring functions (and other additional uses).
-Therefore, there is a pressing need for an automated, open-sourced, reproducible, and systematic workflow to prepare high-quality protein-ligand binding structural datasets in order to foster greater transparency and accessibility.
+PDBbind has been an invaluable resource to the biomolecular community during its two-decade development, but a significant portion of the PDBbind dataset contains structural errors, statistical anomalies, and a sub-optimal organization of protein-ligand classes that can limit SF training and validation\cite{lppdbbind,equibind}.
+These inconsistencies undermines the purpose of the refined set, which is intended to serve as a high-quality benchmark for evaluation of scoring functions and docking methods.
+Another concern in regards PDBbind is that the data processing procedure is neither open-sourced nor automated, potentially relying on individual groups needing to introduce their own manual intervention that may lead to inconsistencies.
+Furthermore, the PDBbind data curation process became more problematic in 2021 when PDBbind ceased to be freely available for data curated after 2020, which limits access and hinders the development and validation of new scoring functions (and other additional uses).